aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

    `Publisher_Sim` on your machine.
 You can rename the certificate, public and private key as `publisher_sim.pem.crt`, `publisher_sim-public.pem.key` and `publisher_sim-private.pem.key`.
 Note that if you forget to save these at this stage, you will need to recreate the thing!
-6. Finally, download the RSA 2048 root ca from the window.
+6. Finally, download the RSA 2048 root certificate from the window.
 You can also download it from [here](https://www.amazontrust.com/repository/AmazonRootCA1.pem).
 Save it as `root_ca.pem` in the same folder as they previous certificate and keys.
 7. Make sure that the Thing you created is visible in the list of things.
 8. Open the Thing you created and verify that the certificate is active under the _Certificates_ tab.

-Now we need to connect the thing we created to the Greengrass core device.
+### Connect the Thing to the Greengrass core device

 1. Under _Manage > Greengrass devices > Core devices_ open the Greengrass core device you created in the previous step by clicking on its name.
-2. There are several tabs on the detail page of the core device (the RPI's Greengrass instance).
+2. There are several tabs on the detail page of the core device (the Raspberry PI's Greengrass instance).
    - Components: Here all the different software components deployed to the core device is listed.
 For example, we have an MQTT broker (Moquette) and a MQTT bridge deployed.
-It is also possible to deploy what components are deployed under _Manage > Greengrass devices > Deployments_.
+It is also possible to select which components are deployed under _Manage > Greengrass devices > Deployments_.
 We will look at this in the next lab.
-   - Client devices: here we can add local Things that will communicate through the Greengrass instance installed on the RPI.
+   - Client devices: here we can add local Things that will communicate through the Greengrass instance installed on the Raspberry PI.
 These can be, e.g., sensors or actuators (or our simulated thing in this case).
 3. To setup discoverability for the things, select the tab _Client devices_ and press the button _Configure cloud discovery_.
 Select _Target type_ as _Core device_.
 The _Target name_ field should be prepopulated with the name of the Greengrass core device name you have created.
 4. Press the button _Associate client devices_.
 Enter the name of your created thing into the _AWS IoT thing name_ and press _Add_.
 Then press _Associate_.
 Make sure that your thing is now in the list _Associated client devices_ on the _Client devices_ tab.
 5. Under _Step 3_ the following items should be checked.